-Students planning to minor in Neuroscience must have at least one member of the Neuroscience GIDP on their Comprehensive Exam Committee, and must submit the appropriate form to the EC (through the Graduate Program Coordinator) for approval and signature.
+Students planning to minor in Neuroscience must have at least one member of the Neuroscience GIDP on their Comprehensive Exam Committee.
 Successful completion of 9 units of approved coursework in Neuroscience constitutes passage of the written comprehensive examination in the minor area.

 Rate and Quality of Work.
 Students should make every effort to complete all requirements for the Ph.D. degree within 4-5 years.
-Students should take at least 6 (12 for first year students) units of graduate course work in each fall and spring semester in order to remain in good standing in the Program.
+Students should take at least 6 (12 for first year students) units of graduate course work in each fall and spring semester to remain in good standing in the Program.
 In case of a long-term illness or other serious issues, a student is advised to take a leave of absence to remain in good standing.

 A checklist of requirements is maintained by the Graduate Program Coordinator and reviewed annually for each student by the GSAPC and by the EC.
 If a student falls one full semester behind the timeline laid out in the checklist, he or she will meet with the GSAPC, which will make recommendations to help resolve any problems.
-If a student falls one year behind the recommended timeline, he or she may be referred to the Graduate College for conversion to non-degree status in the absence of extenuating circumstances.
+If a student falls one year behind the recommended timeline, he or she may be referred to the Graduate College in the absence of extenuating circumstances.
 Students will be notified by June 1st of each year of their satisfactory or unsatisfactory progress.